teodragovic/teodragovic.github.io/source/_posts/2014-02-10-smashing-book-4-pt2.markdown

 ### Build on what works

 Avoid unnecessary boilerplates and frameworks and start with a clean slate.
-HTML5 is a boilerplate itself.
+HTML5 is a boilerplate in itself.
 Use HTML build-in features and expand upon them only when needed.

-Base layer should be plain HTML with links and semantic markup that works without and CSS or JS.
+Base layer should be plain HTML with links and semantic markup that works without any CSS or JS.

 ### Lack of support is an opportunity